joeeeeey/github_recorder/README.md

 ## Introdution
-This repo provides backend api for peach-pit.
+This repo provides backend api for Merge record.

 ### Setup in Development
 - Install `mysql`.